drush-ops/drush/README.txt

 --------
 Drush ships with a number of commands, but you can easily write your own.
-In fact, writing a drush command is no harder that writing simple Drupal extensions, since drush command files closely follows the structure of ordinary Drupal modules.
+In fact, writing a drush command is no harder that writing simple Drupal extensions, since drush command files closely follow the structure of ordinary Drupal modules.

 See example.drush.inc for details on the internals of a drush command